01 of 09

-The pudding doesn't need as long to mature as the cake, though they seem to contain many similar ingredients.
-This is because the pudding also contains suet, which helps keep the pudding moist and rich.
-Traditionally, the pudding is made on Stir Up Sunday, which is about five weeks before Christmas; the last Sunday before the Christian season of Advent.
+Christmas pudding doesn't need as long to mature as the cake, although they seem to contain many similar ingredients.
+This is because the pudding also contains suet, which helps keep it moist and rich.
+Traditionally, the pudding is made on Stir Up Sunday, which is about five weeks before Christmas, the last Sunday before the Christian season of Advent.
 Some say the traditional Christmas pudding is not as popular with many preferring a lighter, healthier, dessert.
-Believe me, this is not true.
-The Christmas Pudding is as essential to a British Christmas as it ever was.Continue to 5 of 10 below.
+We believe this is not true.
+The Christmas pudding is as essential to a British Christmas as it ever was.Continue to 5 of 9 below.

 What Can I Serve With a Christmas Pudding?

-There's always heated discussion at Christmas over what sauce to serve with Christmas Pudding.
-For some, it has to be Brandy Sauce, for others Brandy Butter or a Custard Sauce.
-There's even a preference for ice cream, but for me, that's simply not traditional.
+There's always heated discussion at Christmas over which sauce to serve with Christmas pudding.
+For some, it has to be brandy sauce, for others brandy butter or a custard sauce is traditional.
+There's even a preference for ice cream, but for most, that's simply not traditional.
 None of the sauces are that difficult to make, so if you don't feel it's too indulgent, you can even serve all three and let people make up their own minds.
-None of the sauces will be wasted, as they are also delicious with warm Mince Pies.Continue to 6 of 10 below.
+None of the sauces will be wasted, as they are also delicious with warm mince pies.Continue to 6 of 9 below.

 What Is the Difference Between Raisins, Sultanas and Currants?

-Christmas cake, puddings, mincemeat and mince pies all contain lots of dried fruits, especially currants, raisins, and sultanas.
+Christmas cake, puddings, mincemeat, and mince pies all contain lots of dried fruits, especially currants, raisins, and sultanas.
 Have you ever wondered what the difference is between them and where they come from?
 Wonder no more.
-They each have different origins, and each brings their own distinctive points to a recipe.Continue to 8 of 10 below.
+They each have different origins, and each brings its own distinctive points to a recipe.Continue to 8 of 9 below.

 What Is Mixed Spice in Christmas Cooking?

-Mixed spice is a frequent ingredient in British Christmas cooking, especially cakes, puddings, mince pies, and mincemeat.
-It is a carefully blended spice mix which is bought ready made and contains ground allspice, ground cinnamon, ground nutmeg, ground mace, ground cloves, ground coriander and ground ginger.
-In the U.S., pumpkin pie spice mix is a great alternative.Continue to 9 of 10 below.
+Mixed spice is a frequent ingredient in British Christmas cooking, especially for cakes, puddings, mince pies, and mincemeat.
+It is a carefully blended spice mix which is bought ready made and contains ground allspice, ground cinnamon, ground nutmeg, ground mace, ground cloves, ground coriander, and ground ginger.
+In the U.S., pumpkin pie spice mix is a great alternative.Continue to 9 of 9 below.